fyngyrz/slacker/README.md

 in that position.

-The stdout output of `aip.py` is automatically captured, and returned to the channel.
+The stdout output of `aip.py` is automatically captured, and returned to the channel by `slacker.py`.
 See how easy that was?

 That's just the proverbial tip of the iceberg.
 You can parse out individual parameters, process what you get all *kinds* of ways, etc. I